TheJacksonLaboratory/intro-napari-workshop/napari-workshops/intro_napari_GUI.md

 * Add a points, shapes, or labels layer using the buttons above the layers list.
     * These layers will be blank to begin with.
     * In 2D mode, use the layer controls to add points, draw some shapes, or paint some labels on your image (referring to points, shapes, and labels layers respectively).
+* Re-order the layer list by dragging a selected layer in the list below another.
+Depending on the blending and opacity settings, this will change the visualization!

 ```{tip}
 You can delete layers selected individually using the trash can icon or by pressing the backspace key.